Daily High to Daily Low: Is It Safe to Buy Annaly Capital Management Inc. (NLY)?

 Keefe Bruyette gave a rating of “Outperform” to NLY, setting the target price at $9 in the report published on December 18th of the previous year.

-After a stumble in the market that brought NLY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.32% of gains for the given period.
+After a stumble in the market that brought NLY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.25% of loss for the given period.

-During the last 5 trading sessions, NLY rose by +0.85%, which changed the moving average for the period of 200-days by +29.60% in comparison to the 20-day moving average, which settled at $9.25.
-In addition, Annaly Capital Management Inc. saw 12.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NLY fell by -2.84%, which changed the moving average for the period of 200-days by +24.73% in comparison to the 20-day moving average, which settled at $9.34.
+In addition, Annaly Capital Management Inc. saw 9.23% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading